inmanta/inmanta-core/docs/resource_sets.rst

 Generally, for every index on a set of attributes of an owned resource, at least one of the fields must be either derived from the identity of the service instance, or allocated in a safe manner by a plugin as described above.
 The same goes for every pair of resource id and agent.
-If the former constraint is not met, a full compile might fail, while if the latter is not met, the export will be rejected because two services are trying to configure the same resources.
+If the first constraint is not met, a full compile might fail, while if the second is not met, the export will be rejected because two services are trying to configure the same resources.

 For example, consider the example model from before.
 If two networks with two routers each would be created, they would result